All Episodes

 Yeah, even that Reuters headline is a whitewash.

-They're ending all the gasp.
+They're ending all the gas-powered vehicles now with the emissions rule.

 They've listed carbon dioxide as a deadly gas.